famousj/gentle-gall-intro/org.md

 If you didn't finish that one, you can start with this version:
 [code/answers/lightbulb-subs.hoon](code/answers/lightbulb-subs.hoon)

+1. Disallow pokes from any ship but this ship or one of its moons.

-1. Add a helper core.
+2. Add a helper core.
 If you find some logic or definitions you'd like to separate from the agent core, put them in there.
 (This isn't the challenging part, by the way.)

-2. Add an arm to your helper core that will examine the list of outgoing subscriptions and determine the ship that you're subscribed to (if any).
+3. Add an arm to your helper core that will examine the list of outgoing subscriptions and determine the ship that you're subscribed to (if any).
 (Hint: you'll need to use `wex.bowl`)

-3. Change the `[%unsubscribe @p]` poke handler back to `%unsubscribe`.
+4. Change the `[%unsubscribe @p]` poke handler back to `%unsubscribe`.
 Use the arm you just wrote to determine if you have any outgoing subscriptions, and unsubscribe.

-4. There are currently two problems with the `%subscribe` poke.
+5. There are currently two problems with the `%subscribe` poke.
 First off, if you try to subscribe to a ship you're already subscribed to, you get a somewhat cryptic error message.
 Also, there's nothing stopping you from subscribing a `%lightbulb` to two different `%lightswitch`es.

-  So, fix both these by calling the "where am I subscribed?" arm from #2 in the `%subscribe` handler.
+  So, fix both these by calling the "where am I subscribed?" arm from #3 in the `%subscribe` handler.

   - If you're already subscribed on that ship, print a message, but don't try to subscribe again.
-  - If you're subscribed somewhere else, unsubscribe from the other ship you're currently subscribed to and subscribe to the new ship.
+  - If you're subscribed somewhere else, unsubscribe from the other ship(s) you're currently subscribed to and subscribe to the new ship.
   - Otherwise, just subscribe as usual.